 There is a simple test you can carry out to determine the condition of your battery.
 First, try starting your car at night with the headlights switched on.
 If the headlights are overly dim, put the vehicle in neutral or park if automatic, and rev the engine.
 If the battery is failing, the headlights will get brighter as you press the accelerator.
 A completely flat or dead battery is easy to identify, it simply won’t start at all.

 How to tell which battery is best for your car

 Generally speaking, automotive vehicles require different types of battery, as it needs to accommodate the electronic demands and features of that particular vehicle.
 Many of today’s cars are crammed with electronic devices and have powerful computers that are operating all the time, drawing energy, even when the vehicle itself is switched off and parked.

 To help make the right choice of battery for your car and model simply complete our battery finder section to find the battery most suitable for your vehicle.

-Even though we recommend that you get your battery fitted by one of our patrols or in an RAC approved garage, we have put together a step to step guide if you are wishing to do it yourself.
+Although we recommend that your new battery is fitted by one of our patrols or in an RAC approved garage we have listed below a step by step guide if you wish to do the job yourself.